fancyerii/fancyerii.github.io/_posts/2020-11-16-centos-build-tf-en.md

 ./bazel-bin/tensorflow/tools/pip_package/build_pip_package /tmp/tensorflow_pkg
 ```

 You should find something like tensorflow-1.15.4-cp36-cp36m-linux_x86_64.whl in /tmp/tensorflow_pkg.
-We then can easily install it by pip.
+You then can easily install it by pip.